 - 1/4 cup virgin coconut oil

 - 1 tbsp lemon juice or apple cider vinegar

 - 1/2 cup gluten-free sourdough starter lively or discard

 - 1/2 cup blueberries fresh or frozen

-In another bowl, add the ripe bananas.
-Mash them.
+- In another bowl, add the ripe bananas and mash them.

-Scoop the mixture into the muffin liners, distributing evenly.
+- Scoop the mixture into the muffin pan, distributing evenly.